newchuyalong/libgdx-learning/Bullet Wrapper   Debugging.md

 ![Build gdxBullet](http://i.imgur.com/jdxPRUJ.png)

 ### Loading the correct DLL ###
 Usually to load the natives to run bullet it is necessary to call `Bullet.init()`, which will do exactly that.
 Since we do not want to load the default natives without debug information included, we have to manually load our newly created `gdxBullet.dll` ourselves.
-You can use the following code snipped to do so.
+You can use the following code snippet to do so.
 Just replace the `customDesktopLib` string with the actual path.
 Then call the `initBullet()` method where you'd normally call the `Bullet.init()` method (e.g. in the `create` method).

 	// Set this to the path of the lib to use it on desktop instead of the default lib. private final static String customDesktopLib = "C:\\......\\libgdx\\extensions\\gdx-bullet\\jni\\vs\\gdxBullet\\x64\\Debug\\gdxBullet.dll";